My name is Alex, and first and foremost, I’m a nerd.

 Soon after, I decided to start something else: a YA light fantasy novel called VINDICTA.
-I finished that one about a year and a half ago, and have been tweaking it ever since.
+I finished that one about three and a half years ago, and spent the next few years tweaking it.
 While FAIRY TALES represented a way to get rid of my ghosts, VINDICTA is the story of a girl learning to believe in herself—something I’m still working on myself.
-Here’s the full summary: